 Like me and many of you, the use of the “lighting fixture” in product catalogs, product data sheets, cut sheets, and in engineering drawings has very become commonplace, most likely through tradition.

-But as long as the product specification and supporting documents mention light fixture or luminaire either term may be used may be used interchangeably.
+But as long as the product specification and supporting documents mention light fixture or luminaire either term may be used interchangeably.
 My preference is luminaire as it again includes the lamp and all components directly associated with the lumen distribution, positioning, and protection of the light unit.